Csszabi98/es-pack/apps/espack/README.md

 ## How to define espack plugins?

-- Every espack plugin must extend the EspackPlugin base class
+- Every espack plugin must be an object with name property (string)
-- You can choose which lifecycles of the build process you want to hook into with your plugin by providing the enabled lifecycles to the super class's constructor after the name.
+- You can choose which lifecycles of the build process you want to hook into with your plugin by providing the enabled lifecycles to the object as properties.
 - Espack currently lets you hook into the following lifecycles of the build process:
     - **beforeResourceCheck**: Executed by esbuild before checking for build resource accessibility.
 Context available in this lifecycle: buildsDir, scripts, defaultBuildProfiles